 Syllabus

 CON 5390

-Internship in Counseling - Spring 2021
+Internship in Counseling - Fall 2023

+Wednesdays 5-7:30PM

-Wednesdays 5-7:30PM 3 or 6 Credit Hours
+3 or 6 Credit Hours

-Instructor: Robert A. Horne, Ph.D., M.Div., NCC, ACS, LCMHC, LCAS, ICAADC

-Office: Rm.
-2099, H. M. Michaux, Jr. School of Education
+Instructor: Robert A. Horne, Ph.D., M.Div., NCC, ACS, LCMHC, LCAS, ICAADC Office: Rm.
+2099, H. M. Michaux, Jr. School of Education Phone: 919.423.4484 (Cell) Email: Rhorne6@NCCU.EDU (Best method of contact) WebEx Link: https://nccu.webex.com/join/rhorne6

-Phone: 919.423.4484

-Email: Rhorne6@NCCU.EDU (Best method of contact)

-SKYPE ID: Live: Rhorne6

-Office Hours: Monday: 1pm - 3pm (WebEx by appointment)

-Tuesday: 10:00am - 1:00pm (WebEx by appointment) Wednesday: 10:00am - 1:00pm (WebEx by appointment)

-Thursday: 6pm - 8pm (WebEx by appointment)

-Other times by appointment
+\Office Hours: By appointment only

 During office hours, I am available via phone or Webex.
 On some days, I am available to meet on campus.
 Please verify with me prior to traveling to campus.
-It is in your best interest to schedule an appointment as I may have other scheduled meetings or student visits.
-I will return phone calls within 48 business hours if you leave a message.
-For Spring 2021, I expect us to be virtual the entire semester and on-campus meetings will not be possible
+It is in your best interest to schedule an appointment as I may have other scheduled meetings or student visits. \ I will return phone calls within 48 business hours if you leave a message. \For Spring 2022, I expect us to be virtual the entire semester and on-campus meetings must be scheduled in advance.

-Email Correspondence Email is the best way to reach me: My typical response time is 48 business hours, excluding weekends and holidays.
+Telephone and Email Correspondence: Calling me is the best and most efficient way to contact me, as well as it gives me the opportunity to have direct contact with students.
+My typical response time is 48 hours, excluding weekends and holidays.